luisgamercool-oss/random-password-generator/README.md

 # random-password-generator
-A bash script that makes random passwords
+A bash and c script that makes random passwords